North-West London Preventive and Reformatory Institution, St Pancras, London

 Magistrates placed very few boys at the Institution and in 1863, due to increasing financial difficulties, Bowyer decided to close the establishment.

-On October 16th, 1874, the premises at 237 Euston Road, by then used as a piano factory, were destroyed by fire.
+On 15 October, 1874, the premises at 237 Euston Road, by then used as a piano factory, were damaged by fire.
 The Triton Square development now occupies the site.

 - No records noted at present for this establishment — any information welcome.